dauwhe/wpub-explainer/README.md

 - Provide a mechanism for defining a collection of web resources as a publication

-- Provide a mechanism for ascribing descriptive metadata to the collection of web resources.
+- Provide a mechanism for ascribing descriptive metadata to a collection of web resources.

 - Provide a mechanism for defining an ordering of the resources in a publication